Understanding the Reason to Help a Foster Child

 In our case we are blessed to be legal guardians for our previous foster children, in the event anything happens to the bio-parents.
 And we are able to maintain our anonymity of address and last name, and still have a relationship.
 The bio-parents we work with understand and never seem resentful of our privacy.
 This enables us to keep in touch and many times pick up the child in their times of need and to be the parents again if a bio-parent digresses.
 You have to determine what works best for your family…this is just an example of our comfort level.

 So don’t worry about losing a child in a Foster System.
 It can happen with any child; and these children will be all the better because of the love you give them.
-This is a Reason to Foster and Adopt.
-Just know that odds are in your favor that after 1-2 years, you will get to adopt a child you are fostering.
-Whether it is the 1st or the 4th child no one can say, because as we have resolved, you get what the Creator gives you.

 We are also seen on foster2forever